anwather/ALZ-CodeDeployment/README.md

 GitHub Actions are provided to deploy each phase of the Azure Landing Zone.

-Run the *deploy-ManagementGroups* actions to deploy the mamagement group structure.
+Run the *deploy-ManagementGroups* action to deploy the mamagement group structure.

 ## Deploy Policy Objects

+Run the *deploy-PolicyObjects* action to deploy the policy definitions and set definitions.

 ## Deploy Management Subscription

+Before deploying the management subscription ensure the following tasks have been completed.
+1. The management subscription Id has been placed in the *templates\mgStructure.json* file and has been deployed
+2. The management subscription Id has been added to the value ```managementSubscriptionId``` in *globals.json*
+3. All values are present in *globals.json* under the ```managementSettings``` value.

 ## Deploy Policy Assignments